Music world to conductor Seiji Ozawa: Happy 85th birthday

-BOSTON (AP) — The Boston Symphony Orchestra, along with several other organizations around the world, is celebrating conductor Seiji Ozawa’s 85th birthday Tuesday.
+BOSTON (AP) — The Boston Symphony Orchestra is asking the music world to help it celebrate former conductor Seiji Ozawa’s 85th birthday Tuesday.

-The orchestra is encouraging fans worldwide to honor his birthday on social media with the hashtag #happybirthdayseiji.
+The orchestra is encouraging fans to honor his birthday on social media with the hashtag #happybirthdayseiji.

 As part of the celebration, Mayor Marty Walsh has issued a proclamation declaring Tuesday “Seiji Ozawa Day in the City of Boston.”